GLOSSARY @F-L-O-W

 sharpening

-– tending to separate new perceptions and respond
+– tending to separate new perceptions and respond accurately to

-accurately to complexity (in Holzman and Klein’s theory)
+complexity (in Holzman and Klein’s theory)

 signal and noise

-– In engineering the signal-to-noise ratio is the ratio of
+– In engineering the signal-to-noise ratio is the ratio of a signal to

-a signal to the noise interfering with the signal.
-It is
+the noise interfering with the signal.
+It is often used as a metaphor

-often used as a metaphor for the ratio of true or useful
+for the ratio of true or useful information in a message to the

-discern.
+hard to discern.

 skill

-– are basic abilities to perform the fundamental steps of
+– are basic abilities to perform the fundamental steps of a task.
+Skills

-a task.
-Skills do not exist in us innately, though we may
+do not exist in us innately, though we may have a natural propensity for

-They must be developed through formal or informal training
+certain skills over others.
+They must be developed through formal or

-Knowledge, Strength, Talent.
+See: Knowledge, Strength, Talent.

 social awareness

-– In Emotional Intelligence theory, Social Awareness
+– In Emotional Intelligence theory, Social Awareness embraces an ability

-embraces an ability to listen, to be persuasive, to
+to listen, to be persuasive, to collaborate, and to nurture

-Intelligence, EQ, Relationship Management, Self-Awareness,
+relationships.
+Emotional Intelligence, EQ, Relationship Management,

-Self-Management, SQ.
+Self-Awareness, Self-Management, SQ.
 Also: Mechanistic Cognition,

 Mentalistic Cognition.